Species Introduction

 Q: How do I properly acclimatise Sunset Variegated Platies to my aquarium?

-Proper acclimatisation is crucial for reducing stress in your new Sunset Variegated Platies.
-Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually introduce aquarium water into the bag over the next hour, using a cup or small container to add small amounts every 10 minutes.
-This helps the fish adjust to the chemistry of the new environment.
-Once acclimatised, gently release the fish into the tank without adding the bag water.
-This prevents any potential contaminants from entering your aquarium.
+Acclimatising Sunset Variegated Platies is crucial to ensure their health and reduce stress.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually mix small amounts of aquarium water into the bag every 5-10 minutes over the next hour.
+This process allows them to adjust to the water chemistry of your tank.
+After acclimatisation, gently release the platies into the aquarium using a net, avoiding adding bag water to your tank.

 ✓ Expert Tip